Library study spaces must be booked in advance. See the Seat Booking page for more information.

 Returning Library Items

-During the current lockdown period books may be returned to the drop-box in the Sir Ian Wood Building foyer between 0800-1830 Monday-Friday.
+Library items may be returned to the dropbox located in the Sir Ian Wood Building foyer between 0800-1800 Monday-Friday.
 Campus buildings are not currently open at weekends.
 Alternatively, books may be returned by post.
 See our Contact Us page for the postal address.